Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 ## More Components & Customize Django
-Django has many other components, and the idea is usually the same: the django developer can use the out-of-the-box django class, or subclass it and customize what is needed.
+Django has many other components, but the idea is usually the same: the django developer can use the out-of-the-box django class, or subclass it and customize what is needed.

 This is the final step of the tutorial.
-Now build an awesome web application, and dive into advanced advanced in-depth resources!
+Now build an awesome web application, and dive into advanced in-depth resources!
 Continue to: [Part 8: What's Next and Advanced Resources](tutorial_part8.md)

 Support this project with my affiliate link|